termilus/termilus.com/content/posts/aws-multi-port-forward-setup-and-config.md

 1. Deploy the [AWS Multi-Port Forward Server](https://aws.amazon.com/marketplace/pp/B086QWQQXX/?ref=_ptnr_termilus_ampfsc) or [Multi-Port Forward Server for Azure](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/fatalsecurity1604924013537.multi-port-forward-server?tab=Overview) appliance from the marketplace into your public subnet
 2. If in AWS, disable source and destination checks on the instance, [more info here](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html#EIP_Disable_SrcDestCheck)
 3. SSH into the Multi-Port Forward Server
-4. Open the /etc/multiportforward/​multiportforward.config file with vim or nano and update the SPORT, DHOST, DPORT and PROTOCOL entries (source port, destination host, destination port and connection protocol respectively) in JSON format; key names should be descriptive
+4. Open the /etc/multiportforward/​multiportforward.config file with vim or nano and update the SPORT, DHOST, DPORT and PROTOCOL entries (source port, destination host, destination port and connection protocol respectively) in JSON format; key names should be descriptive and should not contain any spaces
 5. Save the multiportforward.config file
 6. Reboot the server